Lux Christian Academy: Policies & Handbook

 their missed assignments upon their return to class.
 They will be given the same number of days they

-assignments to their teacher. ?Any student with excessive absences, in a year, may be required to repeat the grade.
+missed completing assignments at home.
+Any student with excessive absences in a year may be required to repeat the grade.

 Tardies: